 Ultimately, the Superior Court held that the record did not support that any trespass took place, and it reinstated the trial court’s order granting summary judgment in favor of Southwestern Energy.
 As an unpublished opinion, the Superior Court’s decision is technically not binding on other courts.
 However, as it relies on the holding set forth in the early Supreme Court decision on this matter, its tenets remain applicable.
 The Superior Court noted that, “[w]e observe that the Supreme Court’s holding leaves open for future plaintiffs the possibility of litigating trespass claims based on hydraulic fracturing, so long as they specifically plead that hydraulic fracturing resulted in a physical invasion of their property.”
 2020 Pa.
 Super.
 Unpub.
 LEXIS 3780, at *9 n.4

-For more information about Briggs, or for a copy of the decision, contact the Oil and Gas Group at Dickie, McCamey & Chilcote, P.C.
+For more information about Briggs, or for a copy of the decision, contact the Energy Group at Dickie, McCamey & Chilcote, P.C.

 Bridget K. Sasson